greglan/greglan.github.io/pages/system/linux/wpa-cmd.md

 ---
 layout: page
-title:  "Connecting to WPA protected wifi using the command line"
+title:  "Connecting to WIFI from the terminal"
 permalink: "wpa-cmd.html"
 tags: [linux, networks]
+summary: "Memo about connecting to WIFI networks from the terminal"
 ---

 ## Manual connection